merryt/googleDrive_to_JAM/markdown/a-good-programmer-is.md

 ---

-Title: A GOOD PROGRAMMER IS...
+Title: A GOOD PROGRAMMER IS
 Date: 2016-6-1
 Author: Tyler
 ---

 > *A good programmer is someone who always looks both ways before